ImpendingMoon/Ceres80/Documentation/BIOS/BIOS_Design.md

     - HL: Pointer to a null-terminated string
 - Returns:
     - A: Status
-        - 0: Success, Unsigned Result
+        - 0: Success
-        - 1: Success, Signed Result
-        - 2: Out of Bounds, Unsigned Result
-        - 3: Out of Bounds, Signed Result
+        - 1: Out of Bounds
-        - 4: Not A Number
+        - 2: Not a Number
     - HL: Converted Integer

 2. 0x51 - Integer to ASCII